rx9933/ISSTracker/README.md

 ```

 ### Making Requests to Container
 Note: Proceed only if "Running Container" is completed.
-Run the following commands in the same (or a different terminal that satisfies the [Prerequisites](#prerequisites))
+Run the following commands in the same (or a different terminal that satisfies the [Prerequisites](#prerequisites).
-For debugging curl commands, see [Debug help](#debug-help).
+For curl commands, see [Debug Curl Requests](#debug-curl-requests).

 1. To return comments in ISS data set:
 ```bash
 curl localhost:5000/comment